mytch444/mlm/README.md

 Interpretter
 ============
+The interpreter is the executable mlmi binary that magically shows up when you run make.
+Or is probably already there due to my lazyness, you'll probably want to run make before trying to use it depending on your archecture.
-The interpreter is a c program that takes input, evaluates and prints the result.
+It is a c program that takes input, evaluates and prints the result.

 You can give it files to evaluate by just giving them to it as arguments.

 It can read multi line expressions and will only execute on enter if there are an equal number of open and close brackets and not as part of a quote.

 There may at some point be a compiler.
 I recon that would be pretty cool.